 Twitter name @GenealogyWise.

 #11 Consultation with an instructor ($)

 If you want to have a one-on-one consultation with an instructor, this can be arranged.
-Please email to request an appointment.
+Send an email to request an appointment.
 When emailing, please provide some information as to what course, and some background details you would like to discuss so we can recommend a consultation with an appropriate instructor.
 The consultation with an instructor is available for a modest fee.

 #12 Join your fellow students in the STUDENT LOUNGE Virtual Meeting

 We have made a Virtual Meeting room available to our students once a month.
-Pop into the “Student Lounge” for a genealogy coffee break and talk family history with your fellow students.
+Pop into the “Student Lounge” for a genealogy coffee break and talk about family history with your fellow students.
 The time is yours to chat, ask questions, or just listen.